nameisalfio/q-learning-maze-robot/README.md

 # 🤖 Q-Learning Maze Robot

-A sophisticated reinforcement learning system for training differential drive robots to navigate complex mazes using Q-Learning with multiple exploration strategies.
+A sophisticated reinforcement learning system for training a differential drive robot to navigate complex mazes.
+This project integrates a physics-based Godot simulation with an advanced Q-Learning agent featuring a dynamic, curiosity-driven exploration strategy.

-> **Note**: This project combines robotics simulation in Godot Engine with advanced RL algorithms for autonomous navigation research.
+> **Note**: This project is designed for research and educational purposes in autonomous navigation, combining a real-time robotics simulation with a robust RL training pipeline.

 [![Python](https://img.shields.io/badge/Python-3.8+-blue.svg)](https://python.org)
 [![Godot](https://img.shields.io/badge/Godot-4.x-blue.svg)](https://godotengine.org)